 In a small bowl, combine water, yeast and sugar.
 Let sit for 5 minutes, or until slightly foamy.

-In a large mixing bowl, add 2 cups flour and 2-1/2 teaspoons salt.
-Stir in yeast mixture and 1 teaspoon olive oil.
-Knead using your stand mixer fitted with the dough hook, or by hand, for 3-4 minutes.
+In a large mixing bowl (or the bowl of your stand mixer), add 2 cups flour and 1 Tbsp. salt.
+Stir in yeast mixture and 1 Tbsp. olive oil.
+Knead using your mixer, or by hand, for 3-4 minutes.
 Add remaining flour, 1/2 cup at a time, until dough is a smooth cohesive ball (not sticky).

 Form into a round ball.

-Drizzle dough ball with remaining olive oil; turn to coat evenly.
+Drizzle with remaining olive oil; turn to coat evenly.
 Cover bowl with a dry towel.
 Let rest for 30 minutes, or up to 1 hour.

+Place dough onto a floured surface and divide in half.
+Roll into a 15-inch rectangle.
+From the short end, roll dough into a cylinder using hands.
 Turn both ends under the cylinder and press sides in to create a log shape.
 Place onto a large baking sheet.
 Repeat with the second dough ball.

 Preheat oven to 400 degrees F. Bake for 20-23 minutes, or until tops are lightly golden.

-Let rest for at least 20 minutes, before slicing.
+Brush baked loaves with melted butter.
+Let rest for 20 minutes before slicing.
+Enjoy!

 Notes